pyinstaller/pyinstaller/doc/feature-notes.rst

    until after the child process is terminated, and clean up the unpacked temporary directory.
 However, various caveats still apply, as discussed in the following sub-sections.

+.. versionchanged:: 6.0
+   due to bootloader being linked against ``user32.dll``, the installed console handler cannot receive ``CTRL_LOGOFF_EVENT`` and ``CTRL_SHUTDOWN_EVENT`` events anymore.
+This applies to the bootloader-installed handler in the parent process of a onefile application, as well as user-installed handler in the main application process in either onefile or onedir application.

+.. versionchanged:: 6.10
+   the bootloader's ``CTRL_CLOSE_EVENT`` handler in onefile parent process now explicitly terminates the child process after giving it 500 milliseconds grace period.
+This is necessary for proper clean up of temporary files when application runs under Windows Terminal (instead of ``conhost.exe``), and user closes the terminal window (or tab).

+.. versionchanged:: 6.10
+   the bootloader in onefile parent process now sets up a hidden window to receive and process ``WM_QUERYENDSESSION`` and ``WM_ENDSESSION`` window messages.
+Upon receiving the confirmed ``WM_ENDSESSION`` message, the parent process terminates the child process after giving it 1-second grace period, before it proceeds with the cleanup.
+This ensures that temporary files of a background-running onefile application are cleaned up when user logs off or initiates system shutdown or restart.
+The cleanup should now work regardless of whether application is built in console or noconsole/windowed mode, and regardless of whether splash screen is used or not.

 .. [#keyboard_interrupt] The ``KeyboardInterrupt`` exception could have been used to terminate the loop as well.
 However, that would not handle